TianpeiLuke/AIND-Projects/AIND-PacMan/README.md

 ## Instructions

-1. Download the Pac-Man search code zip file.
+1. Download the Pac-Man search code [zip file][https://d17h27t6h515a5.cloudfront.net/topher/2017/January/587da420_pacman/pacman.zip].

-2. Follow the instructions for the problem set here.
+2. Follow the instructions for the problem set [here][https://inst.eecs.berkeley.edu/~cs188/fa10/projects/search/search.html].

 3. Once you have received a score of 20 you have successfully completed the lab.
 Please do not share your answers on a blog post etc. as this is one of the requests made by the project's maintainers.